Taking Woodstock: Plot

-On the first day of the concert, Elliot, his father, and Vilma hear the music begin in the distance.
-Elliot's father, transformed and enlivened by all the new life in town, tells Elliot to go and see the concert.
+On the concert's first day, Elliot, his father, and Vilma hear the music begin in the distance.
+Elliot's father, transformed and enlivened by all the new life in town, tells Elliot to go watch the concert.
 Elliot hitches a ride through the peaceful traffic jam on the back of a benevolent state trooper's motorcycle and arrives at the event.
-There, he meets a hippie couple, who invite him to join them on an LSD trip in their VW Bus a short distance from the crowd.
-Elliot has trouble relaxing at first, but gradually melts into a psychedelic union with them.
+He meets a hippie couple, who invite him to join them on an LSD trip in their VW Bus a short distance from the crowd.
+Elliot initially has trouble relaxing but gradually melts into a psychedelic union with them.
 When they finally emerge after sundown, Elliot watches the vast crowd and brilliant lights of the distant concert ripple with harmonious hallucinatory visuals that swell into serene white light.

 Elliot returns home from his liberating experience and has breakfast with his parents.
-He suggests to his mother that they now have enough money to replace him, but she cannot bear to let him have his freedom.
+He suggests to his mother that they now have enough money to replace him, but she cannot bear to release him.
 Elliot storms out, facetiously suggesting his mom eat the hash brownies Vilma has just offered.
-After another beautiful day at the festival, during which his friend the Vietnam veteran, Billy, appears to overcome his post-traumatic stress disorder, Elliot returns home to find his parents laughing and cavorting hysterically, having eaten Vilma's hash brownies.
+After another beautiful day at the festival, during which his Vietnam veteran friend, Billy, appears to overcome his post-traumatic stress disorder, Elliot returns home to find his parents laughing and cavorting hysterically, having eaten Vilma's hash brownies.
 The once-brittle family (particularly Sonia) is united in joy and delirious affection.

-The next morning, however, Sonia inadvertently reveals that she has secretly saved $97,000 in cash in the floorboards of her closet.
-Elliot is upset that his mother hid this from him while he put his own savings into helping his parents.
+The next morning, however, Sonia inadvertently reveals that she has secretly saved $97,000 in cash in the closet's floorboards.
+Elliot is upset that his mother hid this while he used his own savings to help his parents.

-After the final day of the concert, Elliot decides to move to California as he packs up his things and says farewell to his father, after his father encourages him to strike out on his own.
+After the final day of the concert, Elliot decides to move to California.
+He packs up his things and says farewell to his father, who encouraged him to strike out on his own.
 As Elliot pays one last visit to the concert and looks out over the muddy desolation of the Yasgur farm, Lang rides up on horseback and they marvel at how despite the obstacles, the event was a success.
 Lang mentions his next big project: staging a truly free concert in San Francisco with the Rolling Stones.